samboy/MaraDNS/README.md

 successfully builds with GNU make, bmake, pdpmake (as long as non-POSIX extensions are enabled and `CC` has the value `cc`), and maramake.
 The version of `make` used to compile MaraDNS needs to have the command name `make`.
-MaraDNS compiles and runs with both Busybox version of the core POSIX utilities and GNU coreutils.
+MaraDNS compiles and runs with both Busybox versions of the core POSIX utilities and GNU coreutils.

 ## Supported OSes